 The primary objective of the PhD program in Information Systems (part of the Ph.D. program in Business) is to prepare Information Systems scholars for careers as researchers and educators.
 The program provides a strong foundation for researchers with courses and practice in various research methodologies, tools and approaches for statistical analysis, critical thinking, academic paper writing, and other research-specific skill sets.
-Students also acquire extensive knowledge in current Information Systems research in various areas such as business analytics, financial IT, human-computer interaction, information systems development, information economics, social computing, and sourcing strategies among others.
+Students also acquire extensive knowledge in current Information Systems research in various areas such as electronic markets, e-commerce, global information systems, business intelligence, financial information systems, human-computer interaction, and information systems development, among others.
 Our doctoral students generally receive full financial support during their studies, including full tuition support.

 One of our program’s strengths is its diversity.
 Our students come from different backgrounds and different parts of the world and they work with faculty that specialize in a variety of research areas.
+The program is also structured to support and guide the doctoral students to a successful completion of their Ph.D.
 During their first two years in the program, the students take various doctoral-level courses that provide them with the knowledge and skills necessary for successfully completing their dissertations.
 They also begin working on research projects with multiple faculty members, starting in their first semester in the program.
 As a result they engage in active research and they begin publishing research papers as soon as possible.

 We are proud of the accomplishments of our program’s graduates who have obtained employment as faculty in various academic programs around the country and the world, as well as those who have continued as researchers in the industry.